Cornelius-Nic/Spectra_Phenology/README.md

+**Spectra Phenology**

-Reflectance spectra capture the temporal variation in functional traits and leaf phenology
+_Reflectance spectra capture the temporal variation in functional traits and leaf phenology_